kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 kube-system   nodelocaldns-fpfxj                 1/1     Running   0          8m19s
 ```

-We can see that the cluster on VMs is installed successful.
+You should see that the on-premise cluster has been successfully installed.

-## HA for control plane
+## High Availability for the Control Plane

-The cluster installed by Kurator based on kubespray includes a [pre-installed local nginx](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/ha-mode.md) on every non-master Kubernetes node.
+The cluster installed by Kurator, based on KubeSpray, includes a [pre-installed local nginx](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/ha-mode.md) on every non-master Kubernetes node.

-If you **don't** want to use pre-installed local nginx and hope to achieve better HA effects, you can also choose to use Kurator to create a cluster bounded with VIP (virtual IPAddress).
+If you prefer not to use the pre-installed local Nginx and aim to achieve better high-availability (HA) effects, you can opt to use Kurator to create a cluster bound with a Virtual IP (VIP).

 In this mode, Kurator utilizes the capabilities of [kube-vip](https://github.com/kube-vip/kube-vip) to enable load-balancing of incoming traffic across multiple control-plane replicas using VIP.

 With Kurator, you only need to add a few additional variables in the CRD, then you will get a high-availability cluster based on kube-vip after init worker finished.
 The remaining part of this section will explain how to achieve this.

 Before proceeding, make sure that you have multiple control plane nodes and have configured them in examples/infra/my-customcluster/cc-custommachine.yaml.